May 8, 2012

 As to the copyright infringement claim, because Colo’n originally brought the claim in February 2008 before the Southern District of Indiana, the three-year statute of limitations expired no later than February 2011.
 Thus, her second action, filed in February 2012, was clearly untimely.
 Accordingly, Judge Real dismissed this claim as well and granted the defendants’ motion to dismiss the case, in its entirety.

-Partner Lee S. Brenner and associates Kenneth D. Kronstadt and Audrey Jing Faber represented all defendants except for Allison Jordan in both the California and Indiana cases.
+Partner Lee S. Brenner and associate Kenneth D. Kronstadt represented all defendants except for Allison Jordan in both the California and Indiana cases.